Buyers want to feel good about who they’re buying from, and they want to walk away feeling good about the deal they’ve just made.

 4. Revisit Their Goals

-Director of Sales Steve Waters suggests a slimmed-down version of reviewing the prospect’s pain points and matching it to your solution.
+Senior Director of Commercial Sales Steve Waters suggests a slimmed-down version of reviewing the prospect’s pain points and matching it to your solution:

 - “Can you see how our product helps you <accomplish, fix, or avoid something>?”